justice-informatics/justice-informatics.github.io/README.md

 ## Mission

-To catalogue our notes and thoughts from reading books on topics of justice in biomedical informatics
+To catalogue our notes and thoughts from reading books on topics of justice in biomedical informatics.
+The website can be found at [this](https://adriennepichon.github.io/DBMI_JusticeInformatics/) url: https://adriennepichon.github.io/DBMI_JusticeInformatics/

 ## How to View locally